-In contrast, the Precede Adder exhibits qualitatively different behavior.
-As shown in Fig.~\ref{graph:precede adder}(a), the mean FPT does not follow either the linear or quadratic lines asymptotically.
-For all exampled values of $\gamma_+$, the FPT eventually grows exponentially with $N_g$.
-For small circuit sizes, the scaling may appear approximately linear, but as $N_g$ increases, a clear crossover to exponential behavior is observed.
-This crossover behavior further indicates that no intermediate regime in which polynomial-size scaling occurs in the Precede Adder circuits exists.
+In contrast, the precede adder exhibits a qualitatively different behavior.
+As shown in Fig.~\ref{graph:precede adder}(a), the mean FPT does not asymptotically follow either the linear or quadratic lines.
+For all example values of $\gamma_+$, the FPT eventually grows exponentially with $N_g$.
+For small circuit sizes, the scaling may appear approximately linear; however, as $N_g$ increases, a clear crossover to exponential behavior is observed.
+This crossover behavior further indicates that no intermediate regime exists in which polynomial-size scaling occurs in the precede adder circuits.
 Finite-size scaling also does not yield a data collapse for any value of $\gamma_c$.
-These results demonstrate that the Precede Adder remains in the hard-computational regime for all $\gamma_+$.
+These results demonstrate that the precede adder remains in the hard-computational regime for all $\gamma_+$.
 Its circuit structure creates bottlenecks or unfavorable transition pathways that hinder efficient propagation in Brownian dynamics.

-The Product Adder behaves similarly to the Full Adder, but with a higher transition threshold.
+The product adder behaves similarly to the full adder but with a higher transition threshold.
 As shown in Fig.~\ref{graph:product adder}, the FPT transitions from linear to exponential growth at a critical rate $\gamma_c\simeq 2.34$.
 Finite-size scaling again confirms the quadratic divergence at the transition point.
-This higher threshold implies that the Product Adder requires a stronger forward rate to maintain efficient computation compared to the Full Adder.
+This higher threshold implies that the product adder requires a stronger forward rate to maintain efficient computation compared with the full adder.